shmorri/docs-casa-prod/3.1.4/source/developer/ui-pages.md

 In addition, due to class `org.gluu.casa.core.navigation.PageInitiator` used by this template, an error page will be shown in case there is no user currently logged in or the session has expired.

 !!!
-Note:
+Note
     If you want some plugin page to be accessed anonymously, you will have to create your own skeleton template.

 Particularly, the template allows page coders to define three named content fragments: